 7. Have Yourself a Sand Dunes Picnic

-Looking for a little R&R after all your hiking and sand boarding fun?
-How about a little picnic.
-Plan to pack breakfast and/or lunch and setup shop just outside the parking lot.
+Looking for a little R&R after all your hiking and sandboarding fun?
+How about a little picnic?
+Plan to pack breakfast and/or lunch and set up shop just outside the parking lot.

-Find a shaded spot on the sand and bam, you have yourself a tasty meal with a million dollar view.
+Find a shaded spot on the sand and bam, you have yourself a tasty meal with a million-dollar view.

 8. Drive The Medano Pass Primitive Road

 The Medano Pass road crosses over soft sand, the Medano Creek and if you’re lucky, you may spot some bighorn sheep.
-If you’re wanting to camp or do some hiking, there a a few trailheads off the road as well as 21 first-come, first-serve primitive campsites.
+If you’re wanting to camp or do some hiking, there are a few trailheads off the road as well as 21 first-come, first-serve primitive campsites.